London Shoes

 The final gig at the Roundhouse was held in November 1975 where the band ‘Sailor’ (who had the hit single ‘Glass of Champagne’) were the headline act.

-Through the ensuing years, the Village Blues Club area of the Dagenham Roundhouse pub became a snooker hall – a pentecostal church – a bingo hall – a furniture warehouse – a bedding retail shop – before finally becoming abandoned.
+Through the ensuing years, the old Village Blues Club hall of the Dagenham Roundhouse pub became a snooker hall – a pentecostal church – a bingo hall – a furniture warehouse – a bedding retail shop – before finally becoming abandoned.

 However – in 2008, some 35+ years since the club had hosted its very last ‘live’ gig – a ‘Village Blues Club-Nostalgia Group’ was set-up on Facebook – which attracted the interest of all the ex ‘Villagers’ that had attended gigs there throughout the years – and as a result, old memories were shared and old friendships were rekindled in the old place.